kasiamatuszewska/recipewebsite/_recipes/recipe1.md

 1. Heat the olive oil in a large pot over medium heat.
 Add the onion and bell pepper and cook until softened, about 5 minutes.
 Add the garlic and cook for 1 minute more.
 2. Add the pork and sausage and cook until browned, about 8 minutes.
 3. Add the diced tomatoes, tomato sauce, beef broth, oregano, thyme, paprika, and salt and pepper.
 Bring to a boil, then reduce the heat to low and simmer for 20 minutes.
-4. Add the potatoes and simmer for 15
+4. Add the potatoes and simmer for 15 minutes.

 **ENJOY!**